USEFUL WEDDING INFO

 I always like to start with family photos and finish with bridal party, so we can get a few extra fun photos with bridesmaids and groomsmen, or move to a different location for these for some variety.

 One of my favourite bits of the day!
 You’ve just gotten married, and now is the time to just hang out with each other and let it sink in!
 I ask for a minimum time allowance of 30 minutes for couples photos (although longer is fab, too!).
-Some couples choose to split their session into two – one during drinks reception and one later on in the evening, something I often encourage during summer weddings because of softer, lovelier evening light.
+Some couples choose to split their session into two – one during drinks reception and one later on in the evening, I recommend this during summer weddings because of softer, lovelier evening light.

-Generally, I will take you on a walk of the ceremony and/or reception venue’s grounds, and we’ll stop and shoot portraits in any place that catches my eye.
+Generally, I will take you on a walk of the ceremony and/or reception venues grounds, and we’ll stop and shoot portraits in any place that catches my eye.
 I love a good backdrop and good light, so I might take you back to a place I’ve had my eye on later in the evening if the light is better then.
-If it is a really sunny day, I will pop you in softer, shaded light for the best portraits (keeps you cooler and less squinting!)
+If it is a really sunny day, I will pop you in the shade for the best portraits (keeps you cooler and less squinting!)

-I usually start off with a simple posed “Mum” shot – basically the one your Mum is going to want on her wall!
-Then we move on to more natural work, concentrating on you interacting with each other as newlyweds, rather than focusing on me.
-I mostly do simple, light posing – asking you to hold hands, hug a certain way or kiss.
+I start off with a simple posed “Mum” shot – basically the one your Mum is going to want on her wall!
+Then we move on to more natural work, with you interacting with each other, rather than focusing on me.
+I mostly do simple, light posing – asking you to hold hands, have a walk, or hug.
 If you’ve had an engagement shoot with me then you’ll already know how I work.
+Please do let me know if there are any places you would particularly like pictures, and if you want to bring pets or props, go for it!
+(I love a good wedding dog)

 I like my couples to have some time alone together – as the day is so busy, the couples session really is one of the few times it will be just the two of you, so I vary between shooting far from you as well as closer.
 It’s where my super mega zoom lens comes in, which everyone seems to think looks hilarious dangling off me as it’s so big!
 But it does the job brilliantly, and will really help you feel at ease on the day.

 If you’ve hired something special for the day like a vintage bus, make the most of it with some portraits!
-Anna and Paul hopped on this bus just after all the guests left for a few shots.
+Chloe and Pete hopped on this bus just after all the guests left for a few shots.

 If I see some funky light happening outside in the evening, I’ll ask if you’d like a few more couple photos together outside.
 Sunsets and golden hours can make for some really gorgeous photos, but once it gets dark, we can also play with off camera flash too.